Hardishahx/stats220/README.md

 This repo will contain all learning materials relating to **STATS 220!** 😊

-*I'll be uploading my assignments on here and practicing my GitHub tips and tricks on here! :woman_technologist:*
+*I'll be uploading my assignments and practicing my new GitHub tips and tricks on here! :woman_technologist:* n
 **If you want to stay updated or learn with me:**

 *  Follow me on GitHub ([Hardishahx](https://github.com/Hardishahx))